keltia/fetiche-rs/README.md

 }
 ```

+> NOTE:  This will almost certainly change in the near future when I get to implement the DB import.

 </details>

 ## Formats (managed in the `fetiche-formats`  crate)

 The default input format is the one used by the Aeroscope from ASD, but it will soon support the format used
-by [Safesky] site.
+by [Opensky] site.
 There is also the [ASD] site which gives you data aggregated from different Aeroscope antennas.

-These are described in the `fetiche-formats/src/s/aeroscope.rs`, `fetiche-formats/src/s/asd.rs`
-and `fetiche-formats/src/s/safesky.rs` files.
-There are also transformations in each case when converting into our
-CSV-based Cat21-like format (DEPRECATED).

 To displayed currently supported formats, use `acutectl list formats`: